DefoNotGus/DefoNotGus/README.md

 ## 🚀 About Me
 I'm a software development enthusiast in my final year at **Robert Gordon University (RGU)**.
-I've worked with **Python, JavaScript, PHP, SQL, NoSQL, Java, Arduino**, and more!
+I've worked with **Python, JavaScript, PHP, SQL, NoSQL, Java, Arduino, Batch, Bash**, and more!
-I also teach at **NESCol**, covering **Data Security, Python Introduction, and Ethical Hacking** at the introductory level.
+Currently I am self-teaching C#, .Net and Cloud platforms (Azure, Google Cloud and AWS) I also teach at **NESCol**, covering **Data Security, Python Introduction, and Ethical Hacking** at the introductory level.

 ## 🎯 Currently Working On